Expedia

 MAD Marquee:

 The Marquee was a redesign of a previous Expedia footer that lacked any branding.
-Positioned at the bottom of the site, it is presented to users with a reduced likelihood of downloading the app.
+Positioned towards the bottom of the site, it is presented to users with a reduced likelihood of downloading the app.

 The Senior Design Manager was eager for me to redesign what was then referred to as "The Footer," which I refreshed, repurposed as "The Marquee."